Some links to other organisations:

 South-West Shropshire Historical & Archaeological Society: SWSHAS supports local research and offers members a programme of lectures and outings.

-Oswestry & Border History & Archaeology Group: OBHAG is a group with a wide appeal to anyone interested in the heritage of the Osewstry area.
+Oswestry & Border History & Archaeology Group: OBHAG is a group open to anyone interested in the heritage of the Oswestry area.
 The group’s programme encompasses a broad range of archaeological and historical topics, and members are actively engaged in a variety of projects and initiatives.

 Whitchurch History and Archaeology Group: WHAG is based in Whitchurch, Shropshire, and the group meets on the second Thursday of each month usually at the Senior Citizens Club in Pearl Yard, Whitchurch.
 A newsletter is published three times a year.